8.1.7 Staff Grievance Policy

 An employee may not file a grievance, even in the above circumstances, if:

-• The issue underlying the grievance is a charge of discrimination on the basis of race, sex, age, disability, religion or sexual discrimination.
-Such charges should be directed to the Affirmative Action/EEO Officer;
+- The issue underlying the grievance is a charge of discrimination on the basis of race, sex, age, disability, religion or sexual discrimination.
+Such charges should be directed to the Chief Human Resources Officer;

 Grievance procedures are designed to promote accessibility, simplicity, speed and standards of fairness that will encourage employees to select the internal procedure route over an external route in seeking redress of perceived injustices.